 That said, the networking portion of this book is long enough, and at no point in the book did the lack of a cache feel painful, so I decided to leave this topic out.
 Nor, sadly, did I find a chapter where caching would make a good exercise.

 Web browsers now include impressive graphics engines for getting a picture to the screen as fast as possible.
 This has become ever more important as the web gains graphical bells and whistles.Shadows, rounded corners, and transparency all feel like new features to me, since I started web development with IE 5.5.
 The truly new stuff is even wilder.
-High-speed graphics may mean retaining display lists (instead of recomputing them after every reflow), compositing portions of the display list (to avoid rerendering expensive shapes like text), and even moving rendering to the graphics card.
-The major browsers have recently (as of late 2019) been pushing especially vigorously on this front.
+High-speed graphics may mean retaining display lists (instead of recomputing them after every reflow), compositing portions of the display list (to avoid rerendering expensive shapes like text), and rendering on the graphics card.
+The major browsers have recently (as of late 2019) been pushing vigorously on this front.

 Chapter 10 does talk a bit about fast graphics, since rendering eventually takes more time than reflow, but to be honest graphics speed is hurt more by the choice of Tk and Python than any algorithm or implementation decision in the browser itself.
 More broadly, I didn’t want to focus too much on the low-level details of performance.
-Those change frequently and usually don’t teach broader lessons for students to apply elsewhere.
+Those change frequently and often don’t teach broader lessons for students to apply elsewhere.

 The book’s use of Tk as a rendering engine is an odd one.
 Tk provides much more than the simple canvas the book uses, and even that canvas is implemented more like a scene graph, making it unnecessarily slow.
 But since we don’t use that complexity, I don’t feel bad hiding it from readers.
 However, Tk does implement text rendering for us, and that is a complex component the book relies on without explaining.